documente/phrase/README.md

 ## Project Overview

-Phrasé (prononced /fraz-ay/) is a testing library and accompanying tools designed specifically for testing web applications.
+Phrasé (pronounced /fraz-ay/) is a testing library and accompanying tools designed specifically for testing web applications.
 Our approach is rooted in the following principles:

 - **Readability for the Whole Team**: Test cases should be easily comprehensible by every member of the product team, fostering a ubiquitous language that promotes collaboration.
 - **Rapid Feedback Loop**: Our tooling aims at providing prompt feedback, enabling your team to swiftly identify and address any issues that may arise.